 Most philosophy and religion is steeped in that cry to know yourself, the true you… The you who stares back at you when you stare into the mirror after you’re done with the masks you wear in order to interact with other people.

 The interesting thing about being on a pedestal is that you have to consistently hide your weaknesses and fight them, sometimes in secret or even alone in the Darkness.

-I continue to battle with pornography and masturbation; I have days when I’m victorious and there are days that one simple trigger and it all comes crushing down on me like a house of cards.
+I continue to battle with my own personal demons; I have days when I’m victorious and there are days that one simple trigger and it all comes crushing down on me like a house of cards.
 The longest I’ve stayed clean is 72 months and the feeling of relapsing after that is disheartening.
 You become so discouraged and wonder if there is any reason to continue with the battle.

 There’s an interesting idea I stumbled upon called the Diderot effect – which says that people tend to purchase more things to match their initial purchase and replacing their old stuff.
 You buy a nice pair of Nike, and the moment you wear them with your old pair of jeans, the jeans look out of place, so you end up buying another pair of jeans and the cycle continues with other purchases.

 We tend to behave in ways that echo our identity; how we see ourselves.
 In James Clear’s book ” Atomic habits“, he states therein and this is a gross paraphrase that habits that stick are the habits that are consistent with our identity.